Elgin Cathedral

-Elgin Cathedral, a historic ruin in Elgin, Moray, northeast Scotland, was dedicated to the Holy Trinity.
-It was established in 1224 on land granted by King Alexander II and stood outside the burgh of Elgin, close to the River Lossie.
-It replaced the cathedral at Spynie located 3 km to the north, which was served by a small chapter of eight clerics.
-By 1226, the new and developing cathedral was staffed with 18 canons, a number that increased to 23 by 1242.
-A damaging fire in 1270 led to significant enlargement.
-It remained unscathed during the Wars of Scottish Independence but suffered extensive fire damage in 1390 when attacked by Robert III's brother Alexander Stewart, Earl of Buchan, also known as the Wolf of Badenoch.
-In 1402, the cathedral precinct faced another incendiary attack by the Lord of the Isles followers.
+Elgin Cathedral, also known as the Lantern of the North (Scots: Lantern o the North), is a historic ruin in Elgin, Moray, in northeast Scotland.
+Established in 1224 on land granted by King Alexander II, it was the seat of the bishops of Moray.
+It replaced the cathedral at Spynie, located 3 km to the north, and was served by a small chapter of eight clerics.
+By 1226, the expanding cathedral was staffed with 18 canons, a number that increased to 23 by 1242.